 When studying a mathematical structure, one is often led to consider the properties of its automorphism group, and then it is tempting to ask to what extent the group characterizes the structure.
-A particularly striking example is provided by a theorem of Dye [D1, D2] in ergodic theory: assume that two countable groups Γ , Δ act on the unit interval [0, 1] by measure-preserving automorphisms, without any non-trivial invariant sets (i.e. the actions are ergodic), and consider the groups [Γ] ([Δ]) made up of all measurable bijections that map each Γ -orbit (Δ -orbit) onto itself.
-Then the groups [Γ] and [Δ] are isomorphic if, and only if, there exists a measure-preserving bijection of [0, 1] which maps Γ -orbits onto Δ -orbits.
-One then says that the relations are orbit equivalent; [Γ] is called the full group of the action.
+A particularly striking example is provided by a theorem of Dye ([D1], [D2]) in ergodic theory: assume that two countable groups Γ , Δ act on the unit interval [0,1] by measure-preserving automorphisms, without any non-trivial invariant sets (i.e. the actions are ergodic), and consider the groups $[\Gamma]$ (resp. $[\Delta]$) made up of all measurable bijections that map each Γ -orbit (resp. Δ -orbit) onto itself.
+Then the groups $[\Gamma]$ and $[\Delta]$ are isomorphic if, and only if, there exists a measure-preserving bijection of [0,1] which maps Γ -orbits onto Δ -orbits.
+One then says that the relations are orbit equivalent; $[\Gamma]$ is called the full group of the action.
 Using this language, Dye's theorem says that the full group of an ergodic action of a countable group on a standard probability space completely remembers the associated equivalence relation up to orbit equivalence.

 This result was the motivation for an intensive study of full groups in ergodic theory, for which we point to [K2] as a general reference.
-More recently, it came to light, initially via the work of Giordano, Putnam, and Skau, that a similar phenomenon occurs in topological dynamics.
+More recently, it came to light, initially via the work of Giordano-Putnam-Skau, that a similar phenomenon takes place in topological dynamics.
 In that context, one still considers actions of countable groups, replacing probability-measure-preserving actions with actions by homeomorphisms of a Cantor space.
-The two settings are related: for instance, when Γ is a countable group, one could consider the Bernoulli shift action of Γ on $\{0, 1\}^{\Gamma}$ as a measure-preserving action (say, for the $(\frac{1}{2}, \frac{1}{2})$ Bernoulli measure) or as an action by homeomorphisms.
+The two settings are related: for instance, when Γ is a countable group, one could consider the Bernoulli shift action of Γ on $\{0,1\}^{\Gamma}$ as a measure-preserving action (say, for the (1/2,1/2)-Bernoulli measure) or as an action by homeomorphisms.
 As in the measure-theoretic setting, one can define the full group of an action of a countable group Γ on a Cantor space X: this time, it is made up of all homeomorphisms of X which map Γ -orbits onto themselves.
-The counterpart of ergodicity here is minimality, that is, the assumption that all the orbits of the action are dense; the analog of Dye's theorem for minimal group actions was proved by Giordano, Putnam and Skau [GPS2].
+The counterpart of ergodicity here is minimality, i.e. the assumption that all the orbits of the action are dense; the analog of Dye's theorem for minimal group actions was proved by Giordano-Putnam-Skau [GPS2].

-The measure-theoretic and topological settings may appear, at first glance, to be very similar.
-However, there are deep differences; for instance, all ergodic group actions of countable amenable groups are orbit equivalent (Connes, Feldman and Weiss [CFW]) while there exists a continuum of pairwise non-orbit equivalent actions of \mathbb{Z} by minimal homeomorphisms of a Cantor space.
+The measure-theoretic and topological settings may appear, at first glance, to be very similar; however, there are deep differences, for instance all ergodic group actions of countable amenable groups are orbit equivalent (Connes-Feldman-Weiss

+[CFW]) while there exists a continuum of pairwise non-orbit equivalent actions of Z by minimal homeomorphisms of a Cantor space.
 Still, it is interesting to investigate properties of full groups in topological dynamics, which has been done by several authors over the last twenty years or so.

-In both contexts discussed above, it is natural to consider the full group of an action as a topological group, the topology being induced by the topology of the ambient Polish group (measure-preserving bijections of [0, 1] in one case, homeomorphisms of the Cantor space in the other).
-The usefulness of this approach is limited, however, by the fact that the full group of an ergodic group action, or a minimal group action, is not closed in the ambient group; in the first case the full group is dense, in the second it seems that the closure is currently only understood for actions of \mathbb{Z}^d .
+In both contexts discussed above, it is natural to consider the full group of an action as a topological group, the topology being induced by the topology of the ambient Polish group (measure-preserving bijections of [0,1] in one case, homeomorphisms of the Cantor space in the other).
+The usefulness of this approach is however limited by the fact that the full group of an ergodic group action, or a minimal group action, is not closed in the ambient group; in the first case the full group is dense, in the second it seems that the closure is currently only understood for actions of \mathbf{Z}^d .